Open Nav

 Improve Your Position in Future Rookie Drafts

 For example, 2025 looks bereft of QB talent.
-So you'll find 2025 QBs low in these rankings.
+So you'll find 2025 QBs lower than usual in these rankings.
 And you shouldn't plan on landing a cornerstone QB in your rookie draft next year.

 WR, on the other hand, looks strong yet again in 2025.